 Regarding the Global Impact of New EU Privacy Legislation

 In 2018, companies will feel the effects of the EU’s new General Data Protection Regulation (GDPR) even if they have no presence in the EU.
 GDPR comes into force in May 2018 and will substantially expand data protection rights and obligations.
 Importantly, GDPR applies not only to companies established in the EU, but also can extend to companies outside the EU—specifically, to companies that process personal data of EU individuals in offering them products or services (including free products or services) or monitoring their behavior.
 The effects on social media and other online services will be significant.
 The dramatic increase in penalties under GDPR—up to the greater of €20 million or 4% of total worldwide annual turnover for the prior the preceding financial year—raises the stakes for privacy compliance.
-(Readers can stay on top of key GDPR developments through our GDPR Readiness Center.)
+(Readers can stay on top of key GDPR developments through our GDPR Resource Center.)

 The hotly-debated EU e-Privacy Regulation, when finalized, also will require companies to re-evaluate their practices for cookies, direct marketing, and other online marketing practices.
 Stay tuned—2018 will be a busy year on the privacy front.